-All students are expected to conduct themselves as responsible adults, to attend classes regularly, and to maintain a satisfactory level of academic achievement.
+All students are expected to conduct themselves as responsible adults, attend classes regularly, and maintain a satisfactory level of academic achievement.

-Violations that threaten the health and safety of campus employees, other students, or visitors may result in immediate dismissal from the College.
+Violations that threaten the health and safety of campus employees, other students, or visitors may result in immediate dismissal from the Institute.

-The College reserves the right to suspend or dismiss any student who
+The Institute reserves the right to suspend or dismiss any student who

-- Exhibits conduct found by the administration to be detrimental to fellow students, other individuals, the community, or the College, as addressed in the "Conduct" section of this Catalog - Fails to maintain satisfactory academic progress - Fails to meet attendance standards - Fails to meet financial obligations to the College
+- Exhibits conduct found by the administration to be detrimental to fellow students, other individuals, the community, or the Institute, as addressed in the "Conduct" section of this Catalog - Fails to maintain satisfactory academic progress - Fails to meet attendance standards - Fails to meet financial obligations to the Institute

-Time on suspension will be counted as an absence from the College and in the event the time on suspension exceeds the allowable absences stated in the attendance policy, the student will be dismissed.
+Time on suspension will be counted as an absence from the Institute and cannot exceed the allowable absences stated in the attendance policy.